A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Experimental Setup - Further Details

-\section{Experimental setup - Further details}
+\section{Experimental Setup - Further Details}

-For the fine-tuning Qwen2.5-7B and Llama-3.1-8B-Instruct in completely on-policy or 4 step off-policy settings, we set the learning rate to $10^{-6}$, number of rollouts per prompt $K = 5$, maximum response length to 1024, $temperature = 1.0$.
-We RL fine-tune the models on 2 GPU nodes consisting of 4 A100s (80GB) each using \texttt{verl}~\citep{sheng2025hybridflow}.For the asynchronous RL fine-tuning experiments, we finetune Qwen3-4B-Instruct-2507 on 1 node with 4 80GB A100s, and Qwen2.5-7B on 2 nodes having a total of 8 80GB A100s.
-We use Prime-RL~\citep{primeintellect2025prime-rl} for the async fine-tuning and use a batch size of 512, maximum response length of 4096 and number of rollouts per prompt ($K$) of 16.
+For math experiments we use the training set of Hendrycks MATH ($7500$ questions)~\citep{hendrycks2021measuring} as the training set and its test set ($5000$ questions) as the test set for reporting training behaviors.
+For Countdown, we We normalize the per-token RL objective by the token number of tokens in the batch~\citep{yu2025dapo}.
+For Countdown~\citep{stojanovski2025reasoning} we generate train and held out test sets consisting of 5000 examples each.
+We run the on-policy RL fine-tuning experiments on 2 GPU nodes consisting of 4 A100s (80GB) each.For the asynchronous RL fine-tuning experiments, we finetune Qwen3-4B-Instruct-2507 on 1 node with 4 80GB H100 GPUs, and Qwen2.5-7B on 2 nodes having 4 80GB H100 GPUs each.
+We use \texttt{verl}~\citep{sheng2025hybridflow} for the on-policy RL experiments and Prime-RL~\citep{primeintellect2025prime-rl} for the asynchronous RL experiments.
 For evaluation, we use \texttt{lm-eval-harness}~\citep{biderman2024lessons}, using \texttt{vLLM}~\citep{kwon2023efficient} for inference with \texttt{top\_p} = 1.0, temperature = 1.0 and min\_p = 1.0.

-\section{Reverse KL and gradients for parametric autoregressive model}
+\section{Reverse KL and Gradients for Parametric Autoregressive Model}

 The closed-form expressions for the reverse KL divergence and its gradient, corresponding to parametric autoregressive model in \Cref{sec:toy} can be written as